Preservatives in skincare, are they safe?

 What we use:

 Lactobacillus radish root ferment, cocos nucifera (coconut) fruit extract - Derived from radish root ferment and coconut extract, combined with Lactobacillus.
-It offers a broad spectrum of protection against microbial growth, while also providing moisturising and conditioning benefits to the skin.
+It offers a broad spectrum of protection against bacterial growth, while also providing moisturising and conditioning benefits to the skin.

 Bacillus subtilis - Is a soil bacterium and its fermentation products act as natural preservatives, inhibiting the growth of harmful bacteria and extending the shelf life of cosmetic products.